melisgl/journal/README.md

 ## 3 Portability

-Tested on AllegroCL, CCL, ECL, CMUCL, and SBCL.
+Tested on AllegroCL, CCL, CMUCL, ECL, and SBCL.
+ABCL and CLISP seem to lack support for disabling and enabling handling of interrupts.

 <a id='x-28JOURNAL-3A-40JOURNAL-BACKGROUND-20MGL-PAX-3ASECTION-29'></a>